peelframework/peel/_manual/bundle-basics.md

 ## Example

-Taking a closer look at the *peel-wordcount* bundle from the [Motivation]({{ site.baseurl }}/manual/motivation.html#solution) section, we can see the following structure:
+Taking a closer look at the *peel-wordcount* bundle from the [Motivation]({{ site.baseurl }}/manual/motivation.html#solution) section, we can see the following project and folder structure.

+### Bundle Sources

-The source folder has the following Maven module structure:
+The bundle sources are organized as a multi-module Maven project with the following structure:

 {% highlight bash %}
-# go to bundle sources parent
-cd "$BUNDLE_SRC"
+# cd "$BUNDLE_SRC" && \
-# list contents of peel-wordcount (sources)
-tree -L 1 --dirsfirst -d peel-wordcount
+# tree -L 1 --dirsfirst -d peel-wordcount
-# result
-peel-wordcount                       # parent package ├── peel-wordcount-bundle            # bundle assembly
+peel-wordcount                     # parent module
-├── peel-wordcount-datagens          # data generators
-├── peel-wordcount-flink-jobs        # Flink workload job
-├── peel-wordcount-peelextensions    # Peel extensions
-└── peel-wordcount-spark-jobs        # Spark workload job
+├── peel-wordcount-bundle          # module for bundle assembly ├── peel-wordcount-datagens        # module for data generators ├── peel-wordcount-flink-jobs      # module for Flink jobs ├── peel-wordcount-peelextensions  # module for Peel extensions └── peel-wordcount-spark-jobs      # module for Spark jobs
 {% endhighlight %}

-To build the binary bundle from source with maven, you have one of four options:
+### Assembled Bundle

+The assembled bundle for the `peel-wordcount` bundle looks as follows:

 {% highlight bash %}
-mvn clean package       # package in peel-wordcount-bundle mvn clean package -Pdev # package with soft links mvn clean deploy        # package and copy to $BUNDLE_BIN mvn clean deploy -Pdev  # package and copy with soft links
-{% endhighlight %}

-The bundle binaries for the `peel-wordcount` bundle look as follows:

-{% highlight bash %}
-# go to bundle binaries parent
-cd "$BUNDLE_BIN"
+# cd "$BUNDLE_BIN" && \
-# list contents of peel-wordcount (binaries)
-tree -L 2 --dirsfirst peel-wordcount
+# tree -L 2 --dirsfirst peel-wordcount
-# result
 peel-wordcount
 ├── apps
 │   ├── peel-wordcount-flink-jobs-1.0-SNAPSHOT.jar